casassg/corrent/README.md

 This is an experiment of mine to come up with an alternative API that make Data pipelines on Airflow easier by abstracting away some XCom operations and PythonOperator operations.

+_Fun fact:_ Less than 200 lines of code under _corrent_ folder, take a peak 👀

 ## Next steps

 - Add unit tests